 Anne is a partner in the Employment team at Hayes solicitors.
 She has considerable experience advising and representing employers and employees on all aspects of the employment relationship from pre-employment matters to termination.

-Mary Gavin is an associate in the Employment Law team at Hayes Solicitors.
+Mary Gavin is a senior associate solicitor in the Employment Law team at Hayes solicitors.
 She has extensive expertise in all areas of employment law, providing advice to both employees and employers.